-However, there is an option that defines automatically the substation arrangement.
-But, how do you know what arrangement is chosen by pvDesign?
+However, there is an option that automatically defines the substation arrangement.
+But, how do you know what arrangement is chosen by RatedPower?

-However, a simple estimation can be carried out to find out the type of arrangement.
-Here is our so-called "2500 A method".
+A simple estimation can be carried out to find out the type of arrangement.
+We refer to this as our "2500 A method".

-Note.
-In order to compute the total current, here is an example for the 80 MVA PV plant
+In order to compute the total current, here is an example for the 80 MVA PV plant:

-Can't remember all these details, just stay with the following ideas in mind:
+Can't remember all these details, just keep the following things in mind:

 - You can size the interconnection facility according to the IEC or the IEEE standard.

-- To enable the switching and breaking station, the installed capacity of the PV plant must be lower than 60 MVA, its total current must be lower than 1250 A, and medium voltages lower than 50 kV.
+- To enable the switching and breaking station, the installed capacity of the PV plant + BESS must be lower than 100 MVA, its total current must be lower than 2100 A, and medium voltages lower or equal to 50 kV.

-- If the switching and breaking card is disabled, go to Electrical > Power Requirements and define a Specific Capacity instead of using the Maximum Capacity option.
+- If the switching and breaking option is disabled despite fulfilling the requirements above, go to Electrical → Power Requirements and define a Specific Capacity instead of using the Maximum Capacity option.

-- Finally, the arrangement of the substation is automatically defined in the most optimal way.
+- Finally, the arrangement of the substation is automatically defined most optimally.
 However, to have an idea of your substation's arrangement, apply our so-called "2500 A method".

 For any other questions or more information regarding this topic, you can contact us at: email@example.com